 Our training program invites engagement and participation.
 The progress of every apprentice or trainee, is monitored weekly.
 Reports are issued regularly, based around the objectives of the customised training plan created for each student.
 Employers will be regularly advised of the apprentices’ course progress, engagement and attendance, with a full report issued each term.

-Apprenticeship training is subsidised in NSW by the NSW Government Smart and Skilled Program.
+Apprenticeship training is subsidised.
 In Queensland and the Australian Capital Territory, it is the User Choice program.

 MIBT's education group come from the building and construction industry.
 All MIBT trainers and assessors are qualified building professionals.
 We are therefore committed to providing quality outcomes for our students, their employers, and the people that live in the homes, or occupy the buildings, created through the work, skills and knowledge of our students, as applied throughout their career.